dart-archive/www.dartlang.org/src/site/docs/tutorials/remove-elements/index.markdown

 ![Dart classes involved in event listener registration](images/event-classes.png)

-The first token, newToDo, is a reference to the element in question.
+The first identifier, newToDo, is a reference to the element in question.
-It is followed by 'on', which is a reference to an EventElements object.
+It is followed by `on`, which is a reference to an EventElements object.
 The
 <a href="http://api.dartlang.org/dart_html/ElementEvents.html" target="_blank"> ElementEvents</a>
 class defines the events common to all Dart Elements